Quick Tutorial: YINI Basics

 3) Validate your config (in CLI)

-In your terminal (from the same folder as your file), run:
+In your terminal or command line (from the same folder as your file), run:

 npx yini-cli validate ./config3.yini